StateMapper/StateMapper/README.md

 ### Web API:

-Navigate to http://localhost/statemapper/app/api/ to browse bulletins' actions.
+Navigate to http://localhost/statemapper/app/api/ to browse all bulletins.

 Like with the CLI API, most actions' URLs can be appended "/raw" to get a JSON raw output.
 For example http://localhost/statemapper/app/api/es/boe/2017-02-01/parse/raw.

 ### Daemon commands: